2022 Fall Awards are closed, except for TOY - due December 31, 2022

 We seek applicants who teach at any level of world language within their first three years of teaching; two winners will be selected.
 The application deadline is 1 September 2023.

 Winners are asked to submit a 600-word entry to the CCFLT spring newsletter that describes how they may have benefited from the CCFLT Welcome to World Languages Package.

 a current curriculum vitae

-two letters of recommendation from figures familiar with the applicant’s work as an educator.
+one letter of recommendation from a figure familiar with the applicant’s work as an educator.

 Applicant dossiers will be measured using this rubric.
 Application and supporting documents are due September 1, 2023.